 $31.15-$38.59 hourly / $5,399.67-$6,689.24 monthly / $64,796.04-$80,270.88 annual

-Performs a variety of professional personnel work of moderate complexity related to areas such as compensation, classification, rules, and policies, organizational studies, recruitment and examinations, equal employment opportunity and affirmative action, and employer-employee relations.
+Performs a variety of professional-level personnel work of moderate complexity related to areas such as compensation, job classification, rules, and policies, organizational studies, recruitment and examinations, equal employment opportunity and affirmative action, and employee and labor relations.

 Revises class descriptions based on knowledge of positions gained from field audits or research in case folders and reports.

 Recruits and examines applicants for a variety of positions in the Classified Service.

 Constructs, analyzes, edits, and organizes a variety of examination material.

 Contacts private firms and public agencies to obtain classification and/or salary data.

 Gathers, compiles, verifies, analyzes, and correlates information on personnel matters and develops and presents data in graphic, pictorial, tabular, written, and oral forms.